Breadcrumb navigation

 Book Now

-- Bookings will close at 5pm on Sunday 30 June 2024 or when the course reaches full capacity
+- Bookings close at 5pm on Friday, 3 July 2026, or when the course reaches full capacity

 Eligibility

-- For everyone aged 16+.
-There is no upper age limit on this course.
-We encourage and welcome participants from all ages 16 and over.
+- We welcome participants from all ages 16 and over

 About the Course Tutor